Zttcoder/zyw-portfolio-2026.3/final-project-part-one.md

 Then, I will use tools introduced in this course, such as Tableau, Shorthand, and Datawrapper, to develop different types of visualizations.

 Finally, I will use GitHub to implement and publish the webpage for the project.

+This is more like a preliminary plan, during the developing process of this project, I will try to make adjustments and refine based on the work in progress.
+Also, I would try to adopt the critique and advice from classmaates, professor and TAs.
+Also, I will focus on the story arc and call to action part in order to make it a more logical, impactful story-telling of data.